riscv-boom/riscv-boom/docs/sections/Parameters/parameterization.rst

 Parameterization
 ================

-%The width of the Decode Stage is parameterizable.
+The width of the Decode Stage is parameterizable.
 However, the current limitation is the Fetch

 Rocket Parameters
 -----------------